opencontrol/example-pipelines/output/CM-8.md

 # CM-8
 ## Addressed by:
+ - Amazon Elastic Compute Cloud
+ - AWS Config
  - AlienVault
- - AWS Config
- - Amazon Elastic Compute Cloud
  - S3
  - VisualOps

-AlienVault USM is currently deployed and used by 18F to facilitate asset management, along with other operations activities, on a real-time ongoing basis.
+## CM-8 a
+- AWS Config provides a detailed inventory of all 18F AWS resources and their current configuration, and continuously records configuration changes (e.g., the value of tags on Amazon EC2 instances, ingress/egress rules of security groups, and Network ACL rules for VPCs).